Facebook is a part of our daily life. Without posting a photo, status updates or comments a day won’t complete for most of us.

 Legacy contact lets others manage your Facebook account after the death of yours.
 They will be able to pin posts on your timeline, respond to friendship requests but can’t see messages or posts as you.

-Option is available here: Settings > Security > Legacy contact.
+Option is available here: Settings > Security and login > Legacy contact.